maptiler/manual/usage.rst

 --------

 The utility allows to update a previously rendered dataset and replace a small existing area with a different newly rendered raster data.
 Typical use-case is fixing of a small geographic area in a large seamed dataset previously rendered by MapTiler from many input files.
 The utility does not extent the bounding box of the tiles - it is not usable for merging two just partly overlapping maps into one bigger map covering larger extent.
-For such case the rendering with MapTiler Pro is required.
+In such cases, new rendering with MapTiler Pro is required.

 The typical usage:
 1) render large dataset with MapTiler Pro - from several input files and produce large MBTiles (with JPEG or PNG tiles internally): `large.mbtiles`